-- To speed up investigations into whether or not your baby is entitled to receive compensation, reducing the need for slow and costly, formal processes where possible; and
+- To speed up investigations into whether or not your baby is entitled to receive compensation by investigating your case proactively, being open with you about our conclusions and signposting you to appropriate sources of advice and support; and

 What will happen once a matter is reported to NHS Resolution?

 HSIB will firstly conduct a safety investigation into your baby’s birth.
-Once we receive the HSIB investigation report, NHS Resolution will then write to you directly to confirm whether or not a legal investigation will start.
+Once we receive the HSIB investigation report, NHS Resolution will then undertake a clinical triage to confirm whether the clinical criteria for investigation under the Early Notification scheme are met.
+NHS Resolution will then write to you directly to confirm that a legal investigation will start.
 We will also let you know when you should expect to hear from us again with an outcome into whether or not you are entitled compensation.
 We will also make sure that you know how to access other resources such as independent legal advice.

 NHS Resolution’s in-house, specialist team will review all available information about the care you received during the antenatal period, the delivery of your baby and the period immediately after the birth.
 This may also include relevant medical records, statements and any other available investigation reports.
 We will review this information to decide whether:

-- There is any evidence that your baby has a hypoxic brain injury that could potentially result in compensation; and
+- There is any evidence that your baby has an intrapartum hypoxic brain injury that would meet our criteria for investigation; and

-- If so, whether there are any concerns about the care provided to you and your baby.
+- If so, whether there are any concerns about the care provided to you and your baby; and

 If you would like to know more about the legal tests involved when assessing these questions, please see the Action against Medical Accidents’ website which has some very useful explanations.